 The Graduate School of Public and International Affairs (GSPIA) is currently ranked #17 among top U.S. master’s programs for international relations, according to Foreign Policy, and is #35 among U.S. News & World Report’s best schools for public affairs.

 How to apply:

 - A separate application is not necessary for consideration.
-All freshmen applicants to the Dietrich School of Arts and Sciences who choose a social science major will be considered for the guarantee.
+All first-year applicants to the Dietrich School of Arts and Sciences who choose a social science major will be considered for the guarantee.
 In addition, applicants who choose “Public and International Affairs” in the Guaranteed Admission Program dropdown box on the Application for Undergraduate Admission will also be considered for the guarantee.
-Only freshmen can be considered for the guarantee.
+Only first-year students can be considered for the guarantee.

-- Be in top 10 percent of high school graduating class with a 1360 SAT (combined Critical Reading and Math) or 30 ACT Composite score.
+- Be in top 10 percent of high school graduating class with a 1360 SAT (combined Evidence-Based Reading and Writing) or 30 ACT Composite score.